Spherical Principal Curves

 5mm

-{\bf Abstract}: This paper presents a new approach for dimension reduction of data observed in a sphere.
-Several dimension reduction techniques have recently developed for the analysis of non-Euclidean data.
-As a pioneer work, Hauberg (2016) attempted to implement principal curves on Riemannian manifolds.
-However, this approach uses approximations to deal with data on Riemannian manifolds, which causes distorted results.
-In this study, we propose a new approach to construct principal curves on a sphere by a projection of the data onto a continuous curve.
-Our approach lies in the same line of Hastie and Stuetzle (1989) that proposed principal curves for Euclidean space data.
-We further investigate the stationarity of the proposed principal curves that satisfy the self-consistency on a sphere.
-Results from real data analysis with earthquake data and simulation examples demonstrate the promising empirical properties of the proposed approach.
+{\bf Abstract}: This paper presents a new approach for dimension reduction of data observed on spherical surfaces.
+Several dimension reduction techniques have been developed in recent years for non-Euclidean data analysis.
+As a pioneer work, \cite{Hauberg} attempted to implement principal curves on Riemannian manifolds.
+However, this approach uses approximations to process data on Riemannian manifolds, resulting in distorted results.
+This study proposes a new approach to project data onto a continuous curve to construct principal curves on spherical surfaces.
+Our approach lies in the same line of \cite{Hastie} that proposed principal curves for data on Euclidean space.
+We further investigate the stationarity of the proposed principal curves that satisfy the self-consistency on spherical surfaces.
+The results on the real data analysis and simulation examples show promising empirical characteristics of the proposed approach.

-5mm {\it Keywords}: Dimension reduction; Feature extraction, Principal geodesic analysis; Principal curve; Spherical domain.
+5mm {\it Keywords}: Dimension reduction, Feature extraction, Principal geodesic analysis, Principal curve, Spherical domain.

 \pagenumbering{arabic}